 Across the United States, over 60 youth boatbuilding programs serve thousands of disadvantaged youth each year.
 Through the building and use of wooden boats, these programs are highly successful at teaching math and science and helping their students to develop essential life skills.
 Until recently, Hampton Roads, despite a long and enduring maritime heritage, did not have such a program.

-Tidewater Wooden Boat Workshop is a nonprofit charitable and educational organization that uses wooden boatbuilding and other nautical-related activities to help disadvantaged youth in Hampton Roads develop the essential life skills that lead to a successful future.
+Tidewater Wooden Boat Workshop is a (501)(c)(3) nonprofit charitable and educational organization that uses wooden boatbuilding and other nautical activities to help disadvantaged youth in Hampton Roads develop the essential life skills that lead to a successful future.

-The target audience for our programs are young men and women, ages 12 to 18, from throughout the Hampton Roads area.
+Our target audience are young men and women, ages 12 to 24, throughout the Hampton Roads area.
 While our primary focus is serving youth challenged by unfavorable social, economic or educational conditions, we believe that a diversity in backgrounds will positively impact all participants.
 Thus, our programs are open to any youth having a desire to learn the art and craft of wooden boatbuilding and improve their life skills.